amandahantony/Surfs_Up/README.md

 ![June Stats](Images/June_Stats.png)

-2) Similar to deliverable 1, we filtered the data column of the Measurements table to now extract all the temperatures from the month of June.
+2) Similar to deliverable 1, we filtered the data column of the Measurements table to now extract all the temperatures from the month of December.
 The image below shows the summary statistics for December temperatures.

 ![December Stats](Images/December_Stats.png)